Rolf Lauter

-Rolf Dieter Lauter (born December 3, 1952, in Mannheim) is a German art historian, curator and art advisor.
+Rolf Dieter Lauter (born December 3, 1952, in Mannheim) is a German art historian, curator, and art advisor.

 Early years

-Lauter already worked during high school at Johann-Sebastian-Bach Gymnasium (1963-1970) as Assistant Curator and from 1972–1984 during his studies as Curator of Exhibitions in the Galerie Margarete Lauter in Mannheim.
-From 1972 he studied art history, classical archeology, Christian archeology, Romance languages and literature and philosophy at the Heidelberg University and University of Göttingen.
+Lauter already worked during high school at Johann-Sebastian-Bach Gymnasium (1963–1970) as Assistant Curator and from 1972 to 1984 during his studies as Curator of Exhibitions in the Galerie Margarete Lauter in Mannheim.
+From 1972 he studied art history, classical archeology, Christian archeology, Romance languages, and literature and philosophy at the Heidelberg University and University of Göttingen.
 With Prof. Peter Anselm Riedl in Heidelberg, he received his Ph.D. in 1984 on “Variable Sculpture in 20th Century”.

 Career

 Museum für Moderne Kunst MMK Frankfurt (1984-2002)

-Peter Iden Founding Director of the MMK Museum für Moderne Kunst Frankfurt (1978-1988) and Hilmar Hoffmann (Councillor and Head of the Department of Culture Frankfurt 1970-1990) appointed Lauter in 1984 as the first Curator of the Museum für Moderne Kunst in Frankfurt.
+Peter Iden Founding Director of the MMK Museum für Moderne Kunst Frankfurt (1978–1988) and Hilmar Hoffmann (Councillor and Head of the Department of Culture Frankfurt 1970–1990) appointed Lauter in 1984 as the first Curator of the Museum für Moderne Kunst in Frankfurt.
 1984-1991 Lauter was coordinator for architecture of the new building in cooperation with the Museum Architect Hans Hollein and Roland Burgard Head of the Frankfurt Building Department.
-With the Directorate of Jean-Christophe Ammann at the MMK (1989-2001) Lauter was appointed Chief Curator and Deputy Director responsible for the central organisation and special exhibitions.
-Between 1985 and 2002 Lauter curated amongst others the exhibitions: Carl Andre: Extraneous roots, Frankfurt (1991); Neo Rauch, Jürgen Ponto-Stiftung / Dresdner Bank AG, Frankfurt am Main (1993); Kunst in Frankfurt 1945 bis heute (1994-1995; Views from Abroad: European Perspectives on American Art, Whitney Museum, New York & Museum für Moderne Kunst, Frankfurt (1996/97); Alighiero Boetti: Mettere al Mondo il Mondo, Frankfurt (1998); Bill Viola: A 25 Year Survey Exhibition, Frankfurt (1999); Dan Flavin: Two Primary Series and one Secondary, Frankfurt (1999); Eric Fischl: A Travel of Romance, Frankfurt (2000); Lucian Freud: Naked Portraits, Frankfurt 2000/2001); Jeff Wall: Figures and Places, Frankfurt (2001).
+With the Directorate of Jean-Christophe Ammann at the MMK (1989–2001) Lauter was appointed Chief Curator and deputy director responsible for the central organisation and special exhibitions.
+Between 1985 and 2002 Lauter curated amongst others the exhibitions: Carl Andre: Extraneous roots, Frankfurt (1991); Neo Rauch, Jürgen Ponto-Stiftung / Dresdner Bank AG, Frankfurt am Main (1993); Kunst in Frankfurt 1945 bis heute (1994–1995; Views from Abroad: European Perspectives on American Art, Whitney Museum, New York & Museum für Moderne Kunst, Frankfurt (1996/97); Alighiero Boetti: Mettere al Mondo il Mondo, Frankfurt (1998); Bill Viola: A 25 Year Survey Exhibition, Frankfurt (1999); Dan Flavin: Two Primary Series and one Secondary, Frankfurt (1999); Eric Fischl: A Travel of Romance, Frankfurt (2000); Lucian Freud: Naked Portraits, Frankfurt 2000/2001); Jeff Wall: Figures and Places, Frankfurt (2001).
 Establishment of Karl-Ströher-Prize in the MMK in cooperation with Karl-Ströher-Stiftung Darmstadt in 1987.
 Between 1991 and 2001 XX Change of Scene exhibitions took place, a concept developed by Ammann.
 In 1999 establishment of new “Project Space Old Customs Building” for exhibitions, Film and Video Program “Screenings”.
 In October 2002 Lauter left to become Director of Kunsthalle Mannheim.

 Galerie Jahrhunderthalle Hoechst (1987-2002)

-Since 1987 appointed Curator of MMK exhibitions at Galerie Jahrhunderthalle Hoechst in Frankfurt (1987-2002) in collaboration with Michael Hocks, Director and authorised representative for the Concert and Congress Center Jahrhunderthalle.
+Since 1987 appointed Curator of MMK exhibitions at Galerie Jahrhunderthalle Hoechst in Frankfurt (1987–2002) in collaboration with Michael Hocks, Director and authorised representative for the Concert and Congress Center Jahrhunderthalle.
 Exhibitions curated by Lauter were among others: Charlotte Posenenske, 1990; Das MMK in der Galerie Jahrhunderthalle Hoechst: Silvia Bächli, Heiner Blum, Walter Dahn, Peter Rösel, Manfred Stumpf, 1993.
 Zeitgenössische Kunst aus Frankfurter Banken, 1994; Das Museum für Moderne Kunst und die Sammlung Ströher, 1994/1995; Querpass I. MMK und Städel im Dialog, 1997; Bill Viola – Video, Jahrhunderthalle Hoechst, Mitgliederversammlung 1997; Querpass II.
 MMK und Städel im Dialog, 1997–98; Alighiero Boetti: Mettere al Mondo il Mondo, 1998; horizontal – vertikal (1998).